King James Version: Mistranslations

 The King James Version contains several alleged mistranslations, especially in the Old Testament where the knowledge of Hebrew and cognate languages was uncertain at the time.
 Among the most commonly cited errors is in the Hebrew of Job and Deuteronomy, where רְאֵם with the probable meaning of "wild-ox, aurochs", is translated in the KJV as "unicorn"; following in this the Vulgate unicornis and several medieval rabbinic commentators.
 The translators of the KJV note the alternative rendering, "rhinocerots"[sic] in the margin at Isaiah 34:7.
 On a similar note Martin Luther's German translation had also relied on the Latin Vulgate on this point, consistently translating רְאֵם using the German word for unicorn, Einhorn.
-Otherwise, the translators are accused on several occasions of having mistakenly interpreted a Hebrew descriptive phrase as a proper name (or vice versa); as at 2 Samuel 1:18 where 'the Book of Jasher' סֵפֶר הַיׇּשׇׁר properly refers not to a work by an author of that name, but should rather be rendered as "the Book of the Upright" (which was proposed as an alternative reading in a marginal note to the KJV text).
+Otherwise, the translators are accused on several occasions of having mistakenly interpreted a Hebrew descriptive phrase as a proper name (or vice versa); as at 2 Samuel 1:18 where "the Book of Jasher" (סֵפֶר הַיׇּשׇׁר) properly refers not to a work by an author of that name, but should rather be rendered as "the Book of the Upright" (which was proposed as an alternative reading in a marginal note to the KJV text).

+Some scholars and commentators contend that these examples reflect differences in translation philosophy and ongoing lexical uncertainty rather than demonstrable mistranslation.
+In the case of the רְאֵם, the precise referent remains disputed, and earlier translations such as the Septuagint (μονόκερως) and the Vulgate (unicornis) likewise render the term as a one-horned animal, indicating that the King James translators followed a long-standing interpretive tradition rather than an isolated or novel reading.
+It is further noted that the translators frequently acknowledged ambiguity by supplying alternative renderings in marginal notes, such as "rhinocerots" at Isaiah 34:7, suggesting awareness of competing interpretations rather than simple linguistic error.